leonardoremondini/machine-learning-assignments/README.md

 # Machine-learning-assignments
-Jupyter notebooks coded during machine-learning assignments @ TU/e Eindhoven University of Technology, Netherlands
+Jupyter notebooks coded during machine-learning assignments for the web information retrieval course @ TU/e Eindhoven University of Technology, Netherlands

 # Topics covered
 * **Assignment 1**: Evaluation, Kernelization and tuning of Support Vector Machines with the Fashion-MNIST-dataset